deningsr/SF_Crime_Stats/README.md

 ## Purpose

 #### This project draws data on San Fran crime incidents from Kaggle and outputs a structured stream to provide statistical analysis of the data.
-This analysis can be used by city officials to identify which areas are most afflicted by criems to actions can be taken.
+This analysis can be used by city officials to identify which areas are most afflicted by crimes to actions can be taken.

 #### This analysis can be used to answer several questions such as: